semuconsulting/pygnssutils/README.md

 > gnssserver inport="/dev/tty.usbmodem14101" hostip=192.168.0.20 outport=2101 ntripmode=1 protfilter=4
 ```

 **NOTE THAT** this configuration is predicated on the host-connected receiver being an RTK-capable device (e.g. the u-blox ZED-F9P) operating in 'Base Station' mode (either 'SURVEY_IN' or 'FIXED') and outputting the requisite RTCM3 RTK correction messages (1005, 1077, 1087, 1097, 1127, 1230).
 NTRIP server login credentials are set via environment variables `PYGPSCLIENT_USER` and `PYGPSCLIENT_PASSWORD`.
-Suitable clients include, *but are not limited to*, PyGPSClient's NTRIP Client facility - PyGPSClient can also be used to configure the host receiver.

 ### Clients